Courtesy of:- Ray Lo, and the Spurs List

 back to goal, but hooked the ball over the keeper into the net for his

 This was a good result for Spurs as both teams played good football and on

 the day were well matched.
-Good performances from Lee in defence who was
+There were good performances.
+Firstly from Lee in defence, who was

-quick and strong despite giving away a few inches in height, O'Hara who may
+quick and strong despite giving away a few inches in height.
+In addition, O'Hara who may

 There are no games next week with both teams playing away the following